syralie/applications_on_qline/Q_oblivious_transfer/README.md

 There are mainly two things we want to check in the protocol output result:
 - The secret message: The server should receive and show one of the messages in the file m0.txt or m1.txt without error.
 - The security bound: An index of how close we are to reach the security bound.
 It is mainly depend on **number of batches * batch size** and **qber**.
-If passed, we will see **l** with a positive value:
+If passed, we will see **l** with a positive value like the following:

 ```
 [extraction] security bound passed!! : l = xxx bits.
 ```
-Otherwise, we will see **l** with a negative value, meaning this is not a secure run even the .
+Otherwise, we will see **l** with a negative value, meaning this is not a secure run even the message is correctly transfered.

 # Protocol steps